 Sheriff McCarthy has earned an Associates Degree in Law Enforcement from DMACC 11, a Bachelor of Arts Degree in Criminal Justice and a Master of Public Administration Degree with an emphasis on state and local government from Drake University.
-He attended the Police Executive Research Forum's and Harvard's Senior Management Institutes for Police and the FBI Law Enforcement Executive Development Program and was a certified Polygraph Examiner.
+He attended the Police Executive Research Forum's and Senior Management Institutes for Police and the FBI Law Enforcement Executive Development Program and was a certified Polygraph Examiner.

 Sheriff McCarthy served five years as President of the South Des Moines Little League.
 He has also administered the Police Athletic League, providing over a number of years a variety of youth sporting activities for hundreds of low-income children in the Des Moines inner city and was instrumental in reopening the Westside Boxing Club and establishing the Eastside Boxing Club.